elidoran/chain-builder/README.md

 The chain emits these events:

+1. add: when functions are added to the chain
+2. remove: when functions are removed from the chain
-1. start: when a chain execution starts
+3. start: when a chain execution starts
-2. pause: when `control.pause()` is called
+4. pause: when `control.pause()` is called
-3. resume: when the `resume` function, returned from `control.pause()`, is called
+5. resume: when the `resume` function, returned from `control.pause()`, is called
-4. stop: when `control.stop()` is called
+6. stop: when `control.stop()` is called
-5. fail: when `control.fail()` is called
+7. fail: when `control.fail()` is called
-4. done: when the chain is done executing because all functions have been run, or, because stop/fail were called
+8. done: when the chain is done executing because all functions have been run, or, because stop/fail were called

 # JavaScript Style Usage